VzBoT3D/docs/docs/vz235_alu/gantry/printhead.md

 {: .warning }
 > Important
 >
-> The spacer need to be installed like shown in the picture, be careful otherwise the belt routing will not work.
+> The front need to be installed like shown in the picture, be careful otherwise the belt routing will not work.

 |:-|:-|
 | ![Part 1](../../assets/images/manual/vz330_mellow/gantry/printhead/step2.png) | &#8226; Screw on the top plate to the carriage with the four M3 x 5mm screws <br> &#8226; Install the back part from step 1 to the top plate with the two M3 x 6mm screws <br> &#8226; Install the front spacers with two M3 x 6mm screws <br> &#8226; Install the bottom plate to the assembly with four M3 x 6mm screws.